pikvm/pikvm/pages/webrtc.md

 # WebRTC
 This is a new alternative video transfer mode available for Raspberry Pi 4 users with an HDMI-CSI bridge.
 It uses H.264 encoding instead of MJPEG and provides significantly less traffic consumption.
+ZeroW is NOT supported.

 # How to use
 If you use an OS image built after 2021.06.10, this mode will be available to you by default.